maxijonson/nuclui/README.md

 ## FYI

-Nuclui is a reboot of a previous unfinished React library: [tchin-react-components](https://github.com/maxijonson/tchin-react-components).
+- Nuclui is a reboot of a previous unfinished React library: [tchin-react-components](https://github.com/maxijonson/tchin-react-components).
+- Although some docs specific are declared in the `dependencies` of [package.json](./package.json), they are stripped out before publishing to NPM using [scripts](./scripts/prepublishOnly.js).
+Since the docs are hosted on Heroku, this was necessary in order to make the docs work while keeping these docs specific dependencies out of the final product.
+I am aware this is a hacky solution and [I am looking for cleaner alternatives](https://stackoverflow.com/questions/62460197/how-do-you-exclude-certain-dependencies-from-being-published-with-npm).